 - Accept commitments, undertaking their individual and group work with responsibility and integrity.

 Competences are the set of interrelated knowledge, attitudes, values, abilities and skills, which can be identified and evaluated, and which enable the student to undertake the professional activity according to requirements and standards used in the appropriate occupational area.

-All masters of the University of Almeria explicitly cover two types of competences:
+All grades of the University of Almeria explicitly cover three types of competences: